mattpolzin/VaporOpenAPI/README.md

 See https://github.com/mattpolzin/VaporOpenAPIExample for an example of a simple app using this library.

 You use `VaporTypedRoutes.TypedRequest` instead of `Vapor.Request` to form a request context that can be used to built out an OpenAPI description.
 You use custom methods to attach your routes to the app.
-These methods mirror the methods available in Vapor already, but you access them via the `Application.openAPI` routes builder.
+These methods mirror the methods available in Vapor already.

 ```swift